-You must attach the federal Form 1040, Schedule A, to this form.
+Even if you don't itemize deductions on your federal return, you must attach a copy of the federal Form 1040, Schedule A, to this form.

-The itemized deductions allowed for Arizona purposes are those itemized deductions that are allowable under the Internal Revenue Code.
-As an Arizona nonresident, you must prorate these deductions by the percentage which your Arizona gross income is to your federal adjusted gross income.
+The itemized deductions allowed for Arizona purposes are those itemized deductions that are allowable under the Internal Revenue Code (IRC).
+As an Arizona nonresident, you must prorate these deductions by the percentage which your Arizona gross income is to your federal adjusted gross income